This location is now closed with no re-opening date.

 Marc Veax put together a collection of around 250,000 photographic works of all artists from the area, both past and present, and within the small space, he exhibited many of these and other documents, yet, unfortunately the collection was completely split up after Marc Veax died in 1971.

-However, in the May of 1988, a photographer called Roger Pic and the French writer and documentary producer, Jean-Marie Drot, got together and founded the Chemin du Montparnasse, as a place of memory and cultural activity, which was to become the new Musee du Montparnasse.
+However, in the May of 1988, a photographer called Roger Pic and the French writer and documentary producer, Jean-Marie Drot, got together and founded the Chemin du Montparnasse, as a place of memory and cultural activity, which was to become the new Paris Musee du Montparnasse museum.

-After Roger Pic died in the December of 2001, Jean Digne became the president of this museum in Paris and has continued its mission to promote, protect and identify artists from the area, both past and present, famous or unknown, and with this the Archives of Montparnasse was born.
+After Roger Pic died in the December of 2001, Jean Digne became the president of this Paris museum and has continued its mission to promote, protect and identify artists from the area, both past and present, famous or unknown, and with this the Archives of Montparnasse was born.

-In 2003 the Montparnasse museum was enriched with a collection by Frans Krajcberg who is a sculptor and photographer that divides his time between Paris and Brazil, presenting the reflection of art in an ecological way, yet it closed its doors once more in 2015.
+In 2003 the Paris Musee du Montparnasse museum was enriched with a collection by Frans Krajcberg who is a sculptor and photographer that divides his time between Paris and Brazil, presenting the reflection of art in an ecological way, yet it closed its doors once more in 2015.

 There was also a history section that related to artists and writers from around the world that had at one time or another been in the Montparnasse area of Paris, which enabled people to discover the diversity of the world through their different talents.